manicprone/joint-kit/README.md

 <span>---</span>

+At its core, a Joint instance provides a set of abstract functions that handle the logic for common CRUD and relational data operations.

+[TBC: work from here]

-Joint Kit solutions are primarily implemented using a config-like JSON syntax, so development is simple and quick.
+Joint solutions are primarily implemented using a config-like JSON syntax, so development is simple and quick.

 To implement data solutions, the Joint instance provides: